 by Ken Sehested

-Some of you share my childhood church experiences of Mother’s Day.
+Those of a certain age may share my childhood church experiences of Mother’s Day.
 During the service, the oldest and youngest mothers present were recognized.
 All women were offered carnations to wear, pink if your mother was living, white if deceased.
 And of course, families took Moms out to eat lunch after church, so she wouldn’t have to cook that Sunday(!).

-A brief anecdote by Maralee McKee illustrates how unintentionally brutal those Mother’s Day observances could be.
+A brief anecdote by Maralee McKee (“America’s modern manners and etiquette expert) illustrates how unintentionally brutal those Mother’s Day observances could be.

 “I once suffered a miscarriage shortly before Mother’s Day,” she writes.
 “When I entered the sanctuary that Sunday, an usher carrying a basket of carnations greeted me.
 ‘Happy Mother’s Day, pretty lady!’
 He innocently beamed.
 ‘I know you must be a mom!
 Here’s a flower.’
 In a sudden daze I accepted the flower from his hand and rushed to the bathroom crying.”

 In the early years of our congregation’s life, we pastoral leaders put special effort in planning Mother’s (and Father’s) Day—though without the sentimental trappings—to highlight and honor the work of parenting.
 Typically, in place of a sermon, we asked selected members to speak of their own mother’s and father’s enduring influence on their lives.

 We heard some extraordinary stories of steadfast strength, and encouragement, and tenderness, and gratitude in those testimonies.
 But afterwards, to our genuine surprise, we got more than a little pushback from others.

 Right.
 A Mother's Day poem written some years ago in honor of my Mom, who died on 25 February 2020.